-So: Example - simple animation - it works even though the background is a bit much
+So: Example - simple animation - it works but the background is still nasty!

 And for Imaging Technologies?

 So: Example - gratuitous animation - plain annoying!!

 Hydrodynamically focused fluidics

 So: you have to explain each step in the process - this animation give time to do that - and the star on the right indicates how many mouse clicks to perform the entire animation sequence - add stars for each click necessary and animate them to disappear at each click